AnhyDev/AnhyLibAPI/README.md

 #### Adding Using Maven

-To include AnhyLingo in your Maven project, insert these lines into your `pom.xml` file:
+To include AnhyLibAPI in your Maven project, insert these lines into your `pom.xml` file:

 ```xml
     <repositories>